Table of Contents Show

 Steel Structure: Ultra-Fab Products Steel King Pin Tripod Stabilizer

-- Rock solid, stabilizes even the heaviest trailer and Stabilizes front-to-back and side-to-side
+- Now you can stabilize even the heaviest fifth wheel trailer for front-to-back and side-to-side motion.
+Once in place,...

 Load Capacity: 5,000 pounds